-Clockify uses three time zones to record and display time values:
+Clockify uses several time zones to record and display time values:

 - UTC (stored in the database)

-- Time zone in User Settings (when displaying recorded time)
+- Time zone from your Personal Settings (when displaying recorded time)

-When you record time in Clockify (eg. when you start a timer), your system time is used.
+When you record time in Clockify mobile or desktop app (eg. start a timer), your device’s system time is used.
+When you record time in Clockify web, time from Personal Settings is used.
 Then, Clockify converts that time to UTC and sends the converted value to the server.
-When you later view the time in reports, the time zone from your User Settings is used.
+When you later view the time in reports, the time zone from your Personal Settings is used.

 Jörg from Germany works from 09-10 AM (UTC+2) and records that time in Clockify.
 Clockify converts it to 07-09 AM (its corresponding UTC value) and stores it in the database.
 When Emily from New York runs the report, she sees that Jörg worked from 03-04 AM (displayed in her UTC-4 time).